 The Canyons of Texas Caprock Canyons State Park and Palo Duro Canyon State Park, both in West Texas, offer beautiful hiking trails!
 Caprock Canyons is the home of the Texas American Bison (buffalo) herd, giving you a small Yellowstone experience.
 You’ll also find prairie dog towns and we even spotted our first porcupine here!
 Caprock Canyons is remote and much less popular than than Palo Duro Canyon State Park,.
 Then second largest canyon in the U.S., Palo Duro also offers incredible hikes, along with horseback trail rides, jeep tours and zip lines!

-Fort Worth Alliance Air Show October 23-24th After the 2020 Airshow was only an in-car experience, the 2021 airshow will be back with a Landing Zone Activity area, food and souvenir vendors.
+Fort Worth Alliance Air Show October 22nd, 2022 Experience the thrills of this annual air show, see some amazing planes and enjoy the Landing Zone Activity area, food and souvenir vendors.

 Wichita Mountains Wildlife Refuge, Idiahoma OK Back across the Red River, the Wichita Mountains Wildlife Refuge offers incredible wildlife viewing for both those who want to get out and hike the trails or windshield warriors with scenic driving routes.
 Herds of American Bison and longhorn cattle, prairie dog towns, and in the fall you can hear the bugleing of the elk in mid-to-late September.
 The picturesque town of Medicine Park is a must visit too!
 Take a drive across the mountain to Meers Restaurant for one of the best cheeseburgers.

 The Texas State Railroad, Palestine Take a ride through the pines at the Texas State Railroad in East Texas.
 They offer rides to see the changing leaf foliage as well as a Pumpkin Patch Express and a Polar Express ride!